Information to help keep your pets happy and healthy.

 - Holiday paraphernalia can be dangerous to pets.
 Cover or tack down electrical cords.
 Keep tinsel and glass ornaments out of your pet’s reach.
 Read warnings on items like spray-on snow.
 Never put ribbons around your pet’s neck or allow it to play with plastic or foil wrappings or six-pack beverage holders.

-Source: The Ralston Purina Company (click on to view their website).
+Source: The Ralston Purina Company

 This website is a wealth of information on animal diseases to medical information to toxic items, diabetes and so much more.